ProfessionalCommunity Edition

 • Utilities

-The Bambda must return either the HttpRequest or HttpResponse Montoya API object.
+The Bambda must return either the HttpRequest or HttpResponse object.

 To add a new rule using a Bambda: